Trump recorded discussing paying for Playboy model's story

 “Listen to the tape.
 Donald Trump is not shocked money is being paid about someone named Karen McDougal,” Davis said during an interview with CNN.

-Davis said his client — who is under investigation by federal officials in New York — “has been disparaged and insulted and called all kinds of things.”
+Davis said his client “has been disparaged and insulted and called all kinds of things.”

 “He’s got truth on his side and he’ll continue to tell the truth,” Davis said.